Lambda-X/lambdax-blog/resources/templates/md/posts/2016-02-23-snake-game-part-2.md

 To increase the score, we simply use the `inc` function on `:points` in db.

-For putting all three functions together, we will use the `process-move` function.
+For putting all the three functions together, we will use the `process-move` function.
 This function will take a whole db as argument, and if the first snake part (the head of the snake) has the same coordinate as the food item, we will update every key we need: